RacoonDog/explodium/README.md

 # Explodium

-A Fabric mod designed to push the limit of Minecraft tnt explosion performance.
+A Fabric mod designed to push the limits of Minecraft tnt chained explosion performance.

+Requires lithium.